Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 Let’s see the result.

 HubSpot is 6% faster than Copyblogger.
-You can use this tool to compare any two sites.
-If you find a similar site that loads faster than your own, it’s a wake-up call to work on speeding up your site.Moz, “if your site loads in 0.8 seconds, it is faster than 94% of the web.”
+You can use this competitor analysis tool to compare any two sites.
+If you find a similar site that loads faster than your own, it’s a wake-up call to work on speeding up your site through internal control.Moz, “if your site loads in 0.8 seconds, it is faster than 94% of the web.”

-Optimizing content and images, decluttering your sidebar and investing in a content delivery network (CDN) can help you beat the competition.
+Optimizing content and images, decluttering your sidebar and investing in a content delivery network (CDN) can help you beat the competition by putting them at a competitive disadvantage.

-Competitive audit tools: I’ve introduced some of the competitive audit tools available.
+Competitive audit tools: I’ve introduced some of the competitive audit report tools available.
 But, there are more.
-Here’s my go-to list of competitive audit tools (including some I mentioned earlier).
+Here’s my go-to list of competitive audit tools to use in your internal audit process (including some I mentioned earlier).

 - SEMrush: This tool gives you reliable, LIVE data on organic keywords, competitors’ URLS and real-time traffic.

-- Quick Sprout: This is my own SEO tool that analyzes up to 3 competitors’ sites and reveals what you should do to get more organic traffic and rankings.
+- Quick Sprout: This is my own SEO tool that analyzes up to 3 competitors’ sites and reveals what internal factors you should improve to get more organic traffic and rankings.

 - Ahrefs: A very simple and detailed backlinks research tool.
 It scours the web, picking up your backlinks and the exact anchor text used.
-You can use it to find out where your competitors get inbound links.
+You can use it to find out where your competitors get inbound links and to improve your corporate governance.

-- Alexa: If you’re looking to understand your target market, this competitive intelligence tool will reveal audience demographics and site rank in specified countries.
+- Alexa: If you’re looking to understand your target market and target audience, this competitive intelligence tool will reveal audience demographics and site rank in specified countries.

 - Open Site Explorer: This tool reveals the Domain Authority and Page Authority of a particular domain name and is great for backlink research and analysis.